The Barrier Islands of Georgia

 But it was here at Fort Frederica that James Oglethorpe ended any Spanish ambition to reclaim Georgia and South Carolina, a preposterous idea viewed from our time, but very real in 1742.
 Ironically, the British and Spanish traded Florida back and forth before until the United States bought the “14th colony” from Spain in 1819.

-I stopped at the south end of Daufuski Island in South Carolina mainly because it had a free dock and supposedly a lively restaurant nearby.
-It’s not accessible by car so I knew it would be ‘rustic’.
+I stopped at the south end of Daufuski Island just over the state line in South Carolina mainly because it had a free dock and supposedly a lively restaurant nearby.
+The island is not accessible by car so I knew it would be ‘rustic’.
 But the restaurant was shuttered and there were only a few houses with rickety piers in the little cove.
 But Lucy Bell’s Café and Coffee signs nailed to a huge live oak intrigued me.
 Little did I know what this island would come to mean to me.
 But I should have taken my bike.

 To no surprise, it turned out that she was the owner too, sharing the building with the artists to save expenses.
 Frankly, it seemed the coffee house was more a hobby than anything, but the vanilla latte was just fine.
 I asked about the history of the building that was somewhat described in pictures and newspaper articles around the room.